 Bushnik et al. (2003) studied a variety of etiologies, such as MVAs, assaults, and falls.
 They demonstrated that individuals involved in MVAs initially incurred more severe injuries than individuals injured by assaults, falls, or other causes.
-However, at one year post injury individuals with TBI related to MVAs reported the best functional and psychosocial outcomes, while individuals with violence-related TBI reported the highest unemployment rates and lowest Community Integration Questionnaire scores (Bushnik et al., 2003).
+However, at one year post injury, individuals with TBI related to MVAs reported the best functional and psychosocial outcomes, while individuals with violence-related TBI reported the highest unemployment rates and lowest Community Integration Questionnaire scores (Bushnik et al., 2003).
 Individuals with TBI related to falls or 'other' etiologies had outcomes that fell somewhere between those injured by MVAs and assaults.
 This occurred despite the fact there were no functional differences between the groups at discharge from rehabilitation.

 Asikainen et al. (1998) focused on the effects of hospital admission Glasgow coma scale (GCS) score, length of coma, and duration of post-traumatic amnesia on outcomes post TBI.
-While hospital admission GCS score positively correlated with functional outcome as measured by Glasgow Outcome Scale scores, length of coma and duration of post-traumatic amnesia correlated with both functional and occupational outcomes.
+These three factors are all correlated with level of injury severity.
+While hospital admission GCS score positively correlated with functional outcome as measured by Glasgow Outcome Scale score, length of coma and duration of post-traumatic amnesia correlated with both functional and occupational outcomes.
+Watanitanon et al. (2018) found - even in a population of patients with moderate TBI - that lower GCS was a risk factor for poor outcome.
 Poor scores on functional measures (e.g., mobility, eating, or grooming) have also been found to be significant predictors of premature death (Colantonio et al., 2008).
 Notably, limitation in eating was one of the most important predictors of mortality (Ratcliff et al., 2005).

 The nature of the injury seems to play a predictive role in patient outcomes as well.
-For instance, Colantonio et al. (2011) reported that the diagnosis of nTBI was associated with a lower Functional Independence Measure rating at admission and at discharge, more comorbidity diagnoses, and longer lengths of stay in inpatient rehabilitation.
+For instance, Colantonio et al. (2011) reported that the diagnosis of nTBI was associated with a lower Functional Independence Measure rating at both admission and discharge, more comorbidities, and longer lengths of stay in inpatient rehabilitation.
 Significantly more nTBI patients died in acute care, whereas more patients with TBI were discharged home, to inpatient rehabilitation, or to a long term care facility (Chan et al., 2013c).
+In addition, TBI with diffuse axonal injury has been shown to have a threefold higher risk of an unfavourable outcome (Glasgow Outcome Scale (GOS) 1-3 or Glasgow Outcome Scale-Extended (GOSE) 1-5) when compared to patients with TBI without diffuse axonal injury.
+Overall, 38% of patients with diffuse axonal injury were classified as having an unfavourable outcome (van Eijck et al., 2018).
+This study also found that lesions affecting the corpus callosum in particular were more likely to be associated with an unfavourable outcome.